openfaas/docs/docs/openfaas-pro/iam/overview.md

 caBundleSecretName: ca-bundle
 ```

-## Rotate the IAM issuer key
+## Rotate the signing key

-The OpenFaaS IAM issuer has a single key that is used to sign JWT access tokens.
-It is recommended to regularly rotate this key.
-To rotate the signing key simply generate a new key and update the `issuer-key` secret in the `openfaas` namespace.
+The OpenFaaS IAM issuer uses a key to sign OpenFaaS API and Function Invocation JWTs.
+It is a best practice to rotate signing keys periodically.
+To rotate the signing key, generate a new key and update the `issuer-key` secret in the `openfaas` namespace.

 ```bash
 # Generate a key